vinay-polaku/Customer-Retention-Strategy-Analysis/README.md

-# Customer-Retention-Strategy-Analysis
-End-to-end customer churn analysis using SQL, Python, and Power BI,
 # Customer Retention Strategy Analysis
+End-to-end customer churn analysis using SQL, Python, and Power BI
 ## Project Overview

 This project analyzes customer churn for a telecommunications company using SQL, Python, and Power BI.
 The goal is to identify patterns associated with customer churn, understand the financial impact of customer attrition, and provide data-driven recommendations that could help improve customer retention.